-- §15-23-30 Establishment of land use zones. (a) Within the makai area, there are hereby established the following land use zones: - (1) [Mixed-use] Makai urban zone (MUZ); - (2) Waterfront [commercial] community (WC); - [(3) Mixed-use zone industrial (MUZ-I); - $[\frac{(4)}{(1)}]$ (3) Park (P); and - $[\frac{(5)}{(5)}]$ (4) Public use areas (PU). - (b) The boundaries for each zone are set forth in $[\frac{Exhibit}{I}]$ $[\frac{Figure}{I}]$ 3 entitled "Land Use Zones", dated $[\frac{September}{I}]$, and attached at the end of this chapter. - established on any lot, subject to Figure 5 (land use), dated , made a part of this chapter, and attached at the end of this chapter. - (e) Where a single lot is proposed for development with two or more land uses listed in Figure 5 (land use), dated, , made a part of this chapter, and attached at the end of this chapter, the project shall be subject to the permit with the highest level of discretionary review. - (f) In circumstances where there may be uncertainty about applicable provisions, the executive director shall determine which land use zone provisions apply.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; am and comp 12/9/02; am and comp 11/3/05] (Auth: HRS §206E-7) (Imp: HRS §206E-7) - §15-23-31 MUZ zone: purpose and intent.
+§15-23-30 Establishment of land use zones.

+- (a) Within the makai area, there are hereby established the following land use zones: - (1) [Mixed-use] Makai urban zone (MUZ); - (2) Waterfront [commercial] community (WC); - [(3) Mixed-use zone industrial (MUZ-I); - $\frac{(4)}{(4)}$] (3) Park (P); and - $[\frac{(5)}{(4)}]$ Public use areas (PU). - (b) The boundaries for each zone are set forth in [Exhibit 2] Figure 3 entitled "Land Use Zones", dated [September 2005,] , and attached at the end of this chapter. - (d) Any one or more allowed land uses may be established on any lot, subject to Figure 5 (land use), dated , made a part of this chapter, and attached at the end of this chapter. - (e) Where a single lot is proposed for development with two or more land uses listed in Figure 5 (land use), dated, , made a part of this chapter, and attached at the end of this chapter, the project shall be subject to the permit with the highest level of discretionary review.

+- §15-23-31 MUZ zone: purpose and intent.
 The [mixed-use] makai urban zone (MUZ) established by this chapter is designed to promote and protect the public health, safety, and general welfare.
-These general goals include, among others, the following specific purposes:

-- (1) To provide a subdistrict whereby a variety of [residential and commercial] urban uses may coexist compatibly within the same area.
-The emphasis within this zone shall be to develop a mixed-use multi-storied area which will provide [housing,] jobs, and other employment opportunities.
-In addition, the area will support a variety of appropriate community facilities [for residents and workers]; - (2) To create a truly vibrant living and working environment by regulating the density and bulk of buildings in relation to the land around them and to one another, by requiring the provision of open space and encouraging the development of job opportunities; - (3) To provide freedom of architectural design, in order to encourage the development of more attractive and economic building forms; and - (4) To promote the most desirable use of land and direction of building development in accord with a well-considered plan, to promote stability of [residential] and commercial development, to protect the character of the district and its peculiar suitability for particular uses, and to conserve the value of land and buildings.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) [Imp: HRS §\$206E-4, 206E-5, 206E-7)]
+These general goals include, among others, the following specific purposes: - of [residential and commercial] urban uses may coexist compatibly within the same area.
+The emphasis within this zone shall be to develop a mixed-use multi-storied area which will provide [housing,] jobs[,] and other employment opportunities.
+In addition, the area will support a variety of appropriate community facilities [for residents and workers]; - (2) To create a truly vibrant [living and working] environment by regulating the density and bulk of buildings in relation to the land around them and to one another, by requiring the provision of open space and encouraging the development of job opportunities; - (3) To provide freedom of architectural design, in order to encourage the development of more attractive and economic building forms; and - (4) To promote the most desirable use of land and direction of building development in accord with a well-considered plan, to promote community stability [of residential and commercial development], to protect the character of the district and its peculiar suitability for particular uses, and to conserve the value of land and buildings.
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp [(Auth: HRS \$\$206E-4, 206E-5, 206E-7) [Imp: HRS \$\$206E-4, 206E-5, 206E-7) [